HL7/crmi-ig/input/pages/profiles.md

 {% include img.html img="knowledge-capabilities.png" %}
 </div>

-A given artifact may provide all knowledge capabilities (Shareable plus Computable, Publishable, and Executable), or it may be focused on a particular capability.
-For example, a ValueSet may be only Shareable and Executable because it is intended for use in environments without access to a terminology service capable of expanding the Computable value set.
+A given artifact may provide all knowledge capabilities (Shareable, Computable, Publishable, and Executable), or it may be focused on a particular capability.
+For example, a ValueSet may be only Shareable and Expanded because it is intended for use in environments without access to a terminology service capable of expanding the Computable definition of the value set.

 Note that explicit profiles for capabilities are only defined when there are specific elements of the artifact involved in supporting that capability.
 For example, there is no executable ActivityDefinition profile, but that doesn't mean that ActivityDefinition artifacts cannot be executable, only that there are no additional conformance expectations for executable ActivityDefinitions specified by this implementation guide.